larsvanbraam/vue-transition-component/README.md

 ```

 ### Access a child component
-To acces get a child component reference you can call the method `getChildComponent` providing the component id you provided while registering the component
+Sometimes you want to manually trigger a transitionIn/transitionOut on a component without adding it to the main timeline.
+To do this you need a reference to the child component.
+To get a child component reference you can call the method `getChildComponent` providing the component id you provided while registering the component

 ```js
 ...